 The Company has three outside directors and there are no other special interests between each of them and the Company.
 The Company elects Outside Directors to ensure the objectivity and neutrality of supervisory functions of management.
 The Company has not established standards or a policy for judging the independence of Outside Directors, it refers to the requirements for independence stipulated by the Tokyo Stock Exchange when electing Outside Directors.
 The Outside Directors have the function of auditing the execution of duties by Directors from the perspectives of legality and appropriateness, based on their independence and specialist knowledge.
+As proposed resolutions (matters to be resolved) for the Annual Shareholders' Meeting to be held on June 23, 2025, the Company has proposed Election of 2 Directors (excluding Directors who are Audit and Supervisory Board Members) and Election of One (1) Director who is an Audit and Supervisory Board Member).
+If these proposed resolutions are approved and passed, the Company will have 3 Outside Directors and 3 Audit and Supervisory Board Members.

 Outside Director Mr. Hidekazu Kubokawa has knowledge in financial affairs and accounting as a certified public accountant and extensive insight in auditing generally, mainly based on his experience as an outside corporate auditor of other companies.
 The Company has selected him as an outside director based on the expectation that he will contribute to the enhancement of its audit work.
 The Company has no business relationships with Yotsuya Partners Accounting Firm or Kyoritsu Co., Ltd. at which Mr. Kubokawa holds important concurrent positions.

 Outside Director Mr. Masataka Uesugi has knowledge of laws as an attorney and a wide range of insight in the area of audits as a whole, mainly based on his experience as an outside corporate auditor of other companies.
 The Company has selected him as an outside director based on the expectation that he will contribute to the enhancement of its audit work.
 The Company has no business relationships with Sakurada Dori Partners, Fullcast Holdings Co., Ltd., Ceres Inc. Aiming Inc., Commerce One Holdings Inc. or jig.jp Co., Ltd. at which Mr. Uesugi holds important concurrent positions.